 In unison, we read the oath together as a class, and we signed our cards to commemorate the occasion.
 My students pointed out that there should have been a place on the card for a witness to sign...
 Some of my students suggested that we should have placed our hands on our interactive notebooks when we took the oath.
 I heard several students say that they felt like they had just joined a gang.
 Apparently, they now look at me as their ringleader.

 There were the students who thought the entire thing was stupid.
 They told me that they were going to bring their cards to graduation and burn them in front of me.
 But, for the most part, I think my students really enjoyed it.
 I love the fact that sometimes the only help I have to give a student is to ask them, "Remember the oath that you took?"
 One of my students, when he turned in his homework, said, "I think I got all of my problems right because I remembered my oath."

-I've embedded the pdf file for the cards below, but I'm not entirely happy with it.
+I've uploaded a pdf version of the cards here, but I'm not entirely happy with it.
 I whipped up these cards in less than five minutes, and it definitely shows.
 But, I think they served their purpose.